"Work hard, play hard” is our family motto.

 Off to harvest berries and hike across Kachemak Bay.
 Alana learns the ropes of steering in choppy seas on a boat borrowed from generous friends.

-We love growing healthy, organic food that we eat year round, as much as we enjoy growing herbs and flowers for Alpenglow products.
+We love growing healthy, organic food that we eat year-round, as much as we enjoy growing herbs and flowers for Alpenglow products.

 We never tire of our beautiful Alaskan landscapes.

-Susan teaches classes and workshops for school groups, nature centers, homeschoolers and at farmer’s markets.
+Susan teaches classes and workshops for school groups, nature centers, for homeschoolers and at farmer’s markets.
 At our daughter’s school, they grew a few varieties of Calendula, which we harvested, dehydrated and made into a healing balm for the children to take home.
 They participated in every step of the process.
 Not only educational, super fun too!

 A high priority for our family (and business) is to grow and harvest as much food as possible from our healthy environment.
-Every summer we make ice cream with home grown berries.
+Every summer we make ice cream with home-grown berries.
 Liam and Alana are happy to hand-crank the ice cream maker as the reward is scrumptious!